wootje/php-directory-viewer/README.md

 1. copy the "icons" directory to your web-server
 2. copy the images containing the icons to the "icon" directory
 3. visit the "icon" web-site
-4. copy the coded text
-5. add the coded to the "index.php" file in the root directory
+4. add the base64 stringto the "index.php" file in the root directory
 <br>
 <br>
 <br>